Default view

 Detailed regulations governing the 2in1 program are available in the Student Guide.

-Students may apply for the program only if they have submitted substantial exemption requests for at least two of the following final examination groups: Anatomy 1–2–3, Veterinary Biochemistry 1–2, and Veterinary Physiology 1–2, in addition to a significant number of exemption requests from other subjects.
+Students who have received exemptions from at least two of the following final examination groups — Anatomy 1–2–3, Veterinary Biochemistry 1–2, and Veterinary Physiology 1–2 — in addition to a significant number of exemptions from other subjects, may be invited to participate in the program by the Vice-Rector for Study Affairs.

-The decision on the application will be made only after all corresponding subject exemption requests have been decided upon.
-If these requests are submitted too late, the decision may be issued during the semester, which may compromise the student’s ability to participate in the 2in1 program.
+The decision regarding invitation to the program will only be made after all corresponding subject exemption requests have been fully evaluated.
+If exemption requests are submitted too late, the decision may only be issued during the semester, which may compromise the student’s ability to participate in the 2in1 program.